ButternCream/RNAParser/README.md

 # RNA Parser

-**Parses files which contains an RNA sequence and outputs the found peptides to a file**
+**Parses files which contain an RNA sequence and outputs the found peptides to a file**

 **For help**
 ```